Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

 - User interacts with the zkApp and enters any data as required.
 (For example, if this were an automated market maker, the user might specify to “buy x amount of ABC at y price”.)

-- When the Mina network receives this transaction, it will verify that the proof successfully passes the verifier method listed on the zkApp account.
+- When the Mina network receives this transaction, it verifies that the proof successfully passes the verifier method listed on the zkApp account.
 If the network accepts this transaction, this indicates that this proof and the requested state changes are valid and, as such, are allowed to update the zkApp’s state.

-How is state updated on chain
+How state is updated on chain

 Two different types of state exist on Mina: on-chain state and off-chain state.